<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 2. Communicate expectations.

 There are many ways to set up a healthy snacking routine; you get to decide what will work best for you and your family this summer.
 Together, you can decide that your kids can choose one snack from a snack bin each day or that only fruits and veggies are allowed at snack time, or that any snacks are allowed between 3-4 pm or a snack is only permitted after an hour of active play.
 Find the system that works in your house and stick to it consistently.
-When everyone knows the play, you can diffuse the refrains of “I’m hungry” by reiterating the snack guidelines in your house.
+When everyone knows the plan, you can diffuse the refrains of “I’m hungry” by reiterating the snack guidelines in your house.
 “You have had your snack choice for today; dinner will be ready at 6pm.
 Would you like a glass of water now before you go outside to play?”

 3. Stay active.